Microphone-cable-types-–-all-about-microphones

 Its appearance resembles a usual cable but it’s not so.
 Provided with a couple of stripes on its tip, it delivers a couple of signals and a ground.
 TRS stands for Tip-Ring-Sleeve after three contact points, divided by plastic marks between them.
 There are two different ways to employ this balanced cable.

 • The consumer can use it as a stereo cord, splitting the signals into the channels (left, right).
 The attachment of left channel signal differs from that of right channel.
-If the first one is connected to the tip, the second one – to the ring.
-As for the shield, it’s attached to the sleeve.
+Connect the first one to the tip and the second one to the ring.
+Attach the shield to the sleeve.

-• Additionally, it can be used as a balanced mono cable.
+• Furthermore, one can utilize it as a balanced mono cable.
 It connects professional audio devices.
-The balanced output of the instrument is connected to the interface with balanced TRS input.
+The instrument’s balanced output connects to the interface with a balanced TRS input.
 Balanced microphone cable delivers high-quality recording devoid of noise.
 It’s possible to use the long balanced cables without quality deterioration.
 The unbalanced cable tends to pick up noise easily as well as radio interference.

 XLR balanced microphone cable

-The cable of this type is often used for live performance and for recording in the studio.
+This type of cable is often in use for live performances and studio recordings.
 A 3-pronged cable runs excellent signal even when the distance is big.
-It can be used for connection of professional gear between each other.
+Professional gear can use it to connect with each other.
 The cable features male, female ends.
 Looking at the XLR vs TRS microphone cables, it’s worth noting that being wired like TRS connector, it’s also balanced that helps to reduce the noise to minimum.
 The specialists prefer XLR cables whenever possible considering them sturdier.

 The reader can also run across the low Z cable term.
 It also refers to XLR cable.
 It’s named this way due to low impedance signal its features.